-The Field Internship Program is designed to provide students with professional field experience in chosen career areas.
-Students have the opportunity to explore diverse opportunities in the profession throughout the New York metropolitan area.
-They learn through supervised participation in instructional technology, instructional design and production, and a wide range of other professional positions and practices.
+The Internship Program is designed to provide you with professional field experience in chosen career areas.
+You will have the opportunity to explore diverse opportunities in the profession throughout the New York metropolitan area, learning through supervised participation in instructional technology, instructional design and production, and a wide range of other professional positions and practices.

-Students in our programs may begin doing an internship in their second semester in the program and may do a maximum of two internships while matriculated.
-Students must register for Media Practicum: Field Internships (EDCT-GE 2197), which is offered fall, spring, and summer.
-This couse offers 3 graduate credits, which may be used to fulfill degree requirements, and for which interns must spend 180 hours in the field (approximately 12 hours for 15 weeks, though this may be adjusted).
+You may begin an internship in your second semester and may do a maximum of two internships by registering for the Media Practicum: Field Internships (EDCT-GE 2197), which is offered fall, spring, and summer.
+This course offers 3 graduate credits, which may be used to fulfill degree requirements, and for which interns must spend 180 hours in the field (approximately 12 hours for 15 weeks, though this may be adjusted).

 During my time at Oxford University Press, I worked in English Language Teaching (ELT) department.
 I was assisting Assistant Media Producer, Media Production Assistant, Assistant Media Producer and Associate Media Producer with their projects.
 I did research on eBooks, eReaders and tablets.
 It was a research based on the use of iPads and other tablets in schools for educational purpose.
 I learned a lot working as an intern in professional environment.
 I had a chance to practically implement the theoretical knowledge that I gained during my classes in Educational Technology and Cognitive Science.
 I also learnt about educational apps and eBooks and the challenges while creating and developing educational content for the K-12.